-- (21) It is appropriate that carbon removal certificates underpin different end-uses, such as the compilation of national and corporate greenhouse gas inventories, including with regard to Regulation (EU) 2018/841-of the European Parliament and of the Council12, the proof of climate-related and other environmental corporate claims (including on biodiversity), or the exchange of verified carbon removal units through voluntary carbon offsetting markets.
-To this end, the certificate should contain accurate and transparent information on the carbon removal activity, including the total removals and net carbon removal benefit that comply with the quality criteria set out in this Regulation.
-The Commission should be also empowered to adopt delegated acts to further specify or amend Annex II which lists the minimum information to be contained in the certificates. - (22) To ensure an accurate, robust and transparent verification, certification bodies responsible for performing the certification of carbon removal activities should have the required competences and skills and should be accredited by national accreditation authorities pursuant to Regulation (EC) No 765/2008 of the European Parliament and of the Council13.
+- (21) It is appropriate that earbon removal certificates of compliance underpin different end-uses, such as the compilation of national and corporate greenhouse gas inventories, including with regard to the LULUCF Regulation (EU) 2018/841 of the European Parliament and of the Council the proof of climate-related and other environmental corporate claims (including on biodiversity), or the exchange of certified verified earbon removal units through voluntary carbon offsetting markets.
+To this end, the certificate of compliance should contain accurate and transparent information on the earbon removal activity, including the total carbon removals or soil emission reductions, and net carbon removal benefits or soil emission reduction benefits that comply with the quality criteria set out in this Regulation.
+The Commission should be also empowered to adopt delegated acts to further specify or amend Annex I which lists the essential elements to be contained in the certification methodologies, and Annex II which lists the minimum information to be contained in the certificates of compliance. - (22) To ensure an accurate, robust and transparent verification, certification bodies responsible for performing the certification of carbon removal activities process should have the required competences and skills and should be accredited by national accreditation authorities pursuant to Regulation (EC) No 765/2008 of the European Parliament and of the Council 14.
 To avoid possible conflicts of interest, the certification bodies should also be completely independent from the operator carrying out the carbon removal activity that is subject to the certification.
 In addition, Member States should contribute towards ensuring the correct implementation of the certification process by supervising the operation of certification bodies that are accredited by national accreditation authorities, and by informing the certification schemes about relevant non-conformity findings.

-12 Regulation (EU) 2018/841 of the European Parliament and of the Council of 30 May 2018 on the inclusion of greenhouse gas emissions and removals from land use, land use change and forestry in the 2030 climate and energy framework, and amending Regulation (EU) No 525/2013 and Decision No 529/2013/EU (OJ L 156, 19.6.2018, p.
+Regulation (EU) 2018/841 of the European Parliament and of the Council of 30 May 2018 on the inclusion of greenhouse gas emissions and removals from land use, land use change and forestry in the 2030 climate and energy framework, and amending Regulation (EU) No 525/2013 and Decision No 529/2013/EU (OJ L 156, 19.6.2018, p.
 1).